-WHY need OZPOLISH Bio-Cure, when Nitrobacter and Nitrosomonas grow naturally on its own, establishing the nitrogen cycle in 2 months
+WHY need OZPOLISH Bio-Cure, when Nitrobacter and Nitrosomonas grow naturally on their own, establishing the nitrogen cycle in 2 months

-- Along with the beneficial bacteria, all the variants of the OZ-POLISH Bio-Cure, except OZPOLISH Bio-Cure Professional contains a natural ammonia binder.
-OZPOLISH Bio-Cure Advance and OZPOLISH Bio-Cure Professional contains selected enzymes.
-These are the inputs that cannot be ensured while cycling a tank naturally.
+Along with beneficial bacteria, all OZPOLISH Bio-Cure variants except OZPOLISH Bio-Cure Pro contain a natural ammonia binder.
+OZPOLISH Bio-Cure Advance and OZPOLISH Bio-Cure Pro contain selected enzymes.
+These inputs cannot be ensured while cycling a tank naturally.

 OZPOLISH Bio-Cure variants work best in the porous substrate or with the sand substrate in an aquarium.